Welcome to Maryam Rajavi's website

 Maryam Rajavi’s viewpoints on human rights in Iran The Iranian Resistance struggles for the establishment of freedom, equality, and democracy in Iran and a republic based on the separation of religion and state.
 The National Council of Resistance of Iran (NCRI) underscores its commitment to revive human rights in Iran and abolish the death penalty […]

-Maryam Rajavi’s views on the abolition of the death penalty in Iran As it has been outlined in its Ten-Point Plan, the Iranian Resistance has been calling for the abolition of the death penalty for years.
-We emphasize on this need and we call on our compatriots to widely protest the implementation of this inhuman […]
+Maryam Rajavi’s views on the abolition of the death penalty in Iran As outlined in the Ten-Point Plan, the Iranian Resistance has been calling for the abolition of the death penalty for years.
+We emphasize this need and call on our compatriots to protest widely against the implementation of this inhuman punishment.
+(1) Our plan […]

-Maryam Rajavi’s 10 points plan for future Iran The Ten-Point Plan for Iran’s Future was first presented by Maryam Rajavi in December 2006 at a session of the Council of Europe.
-This plan encapsulates the aspirations of the Iranian people and the Iranian Resistance for a future Iran: a pluralistic republic based on the separation of religion and state, gender […]
+Maryam Rajavi’s Ten-point plan for the future of Iran The Ten-Point Plan for Iran’s Future was first presented by Maryam Rajavi in December 2006 at a session of the Council of Europe.
+This plan encapsulates the aspirations of the Iranian people and the Iranian Resistance for a future Iran: a pluralistic republic based on the separation of religion and […]